Saturday, November 5, 2016

 Sex is worship because it is the highest offering of self.

-Worship it in such temples where it belongs.
+Worship it in temples where it belongs.

-Then the others will also do the same.
-Then harmaony happens.
+Then others will do the same.

 Amrita